Daily Life Matters

 Live-in care work UK

 There are many agencies in the UK offering work with people with disabilities.
 We find that the aspect of living-in is very supportive to many of our nomadic lifestyles.
-Food and Accomodation plus around £500 a week is given in return for 20+ hours a day.
+Food and Accommodation plus around £500 a week is given in return for 20+ hours a day.
 You don't need to be trained in nursing or have any experience of care work, most agencies offer a week long training whether you have experience or not.
 With some agencies you will need to pay for your training.

 If you know of any other positive volunteer placements or work you feel should be on our list please let us know.
 We will love to share it here.